 3. Ramp up pool party security

-When it comes to pool parties, YMCA of San Diego County’s Courtney Pendleton says that hiring a lifeguard can add a layer of safety.
+When and if pool parties re-start this summer, YMCA of San Diego County’s Courtney Pendleton says that hiring a lifeguard can add a layer of safety.

 “Many children know how to swim, which tends to make parents not watch as closely as they should,” she notes.
 “Pool emergencies can happen in the blink of an eye.
 Close supervision is key, but swim lessons and water safety should begin at a young age.”